PIBSAS/MicroPython_Waveshare_ESP32_S3_LCD_1-47/README.md

-# ST7789 Driver for MicroPython
+# JD9853 Driver for MicroPython based on st7789_mpy from russhughes to fit the JD9853 for [Waveshare ESP32-S3 Touch LCD 1.47](https://www.waveshare.com/wiki/ESP32-S3-Touch-LCD-1.47)

+## ST7789 Original Readme:
 This driver is based on [devbis' st7789_mpy driver.](https://github.com/devbis/st7789_mpy) I modified the original driver for one of my projects to add: